MCG Manager - v20029

 12. [Click to view large picture]

 13. Click OK and OK to continue.
-The new encoded files will show the new index numbers that are sequential to the index numbers of the old encoded files.
+The newly encoded songs will show the index numbers that are sequential to the previously encoded songs.

 14. [Click to view large picture]